Federated Adaptive Causal Estimation (FACE) of Target Treatment Effects: Setting and Notation

-Under the potential outcomes framework \citep{neyman1923application, rubin1974estimating}, we denote $Y^{(a)}$ as the potential outcome of patient under treatment $A=a$, $a=0,1$.
-Our goal is to estimate the target average treatment effect (TATE) for a specified target population,
+Under the potential outcomes framework \citep{neyman1923application, rubin1974estimating}, we denote $Y^{(a)}$ as the potential outcome of patients under treatment $A=a$, $a=0,1$.
+Our goal is to estimate the TATE for a specified target population $\tgt$,

-where the expectation is taken over the covariate distribution in the target population.
-The target population can be specified at multiple levels corresponding to different targets of real-world interest.
-When the target of interest includes patients across all sites, i.e., $\tgt= \{1,...,K\}$, then the TATE is simply the ATE.
-This corresponds to the special case that is studied by \cite{xiong2021federated}.
-When the target population includes some of the sites, leveraging source sites is useful as it can allow for greater efficiency in the estimation of the TATE.
+where the expectation is taken over the distribution in the target population.
+The target population can be specified at multiple levels (e.g., single site, multiple sites, all sites) corresponding to different targets of real-world interest.
+This distinction between target and source sites also distinguishes our setting from that of \cite{xiong2021federated}, in which the target population always contains all participating sites.